Buy to Let

-For establishing your needs, undertaking research and making a recommendation, we charge a fee of £595.
-Our fee becomes payable when we provide you with our recommendation(s).
+For establishing your needs, undertaking research and making a recommendation, we charge a fee of £695.
+Our fee only becomes payable on completion of your mortgage.

 If you choose to proceed with our recommendation and the mortgage goes ahead, we will also be paid commission from the lender for arranging the mortgage on your behalf.

 The Financial Conduct Authority does not regulate most forms of buy to let mortgage.

 I would like to say a huge thank you, I exchanged on Friday and complete on the 14th August.
 I couldn’t of done it without your support.
 You have been extremely helpful and efficient.
 I feel you went above and beyond to help me and nothing was ever a problem.
 I would recommend you to anyone that is looking for mortgage advice.

 Amy Weller – Purley

 A MORTGAGE IS A LOAN SECURED AGAINST YOUR HOME OR PROPERTY.
 YOUR HOME OR PROPERTY MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE OR ANY OTHER DEBT SECURED ON IT.

 YOU MAY HAVE TO PAY AN EARLY REPAYMENT CHARGE TO YOUR EXISTING LENDER IF YOU REMORTGAGE.